Healthy tea habits for the New Year

 It’s a time of reflection and action.

 Many of us take the opportunity with the New Year beginning to start new, healthy habits.
 Habits can be easy to create when they include something delicious and good for you.
+Or you can create a simple morning tea ritual to start your day off right.

 A great green tea is as enjoyable as it is healthy with quite a variety to choose from – whole leaf to powdered matcha.
 Green tea is an antioxidant powerhouse full of benefits and deliciousness.
 The act of preparing and drinking tea can be contemplative and rewarding.
 Jasmine Pearls are beautiful to watch unfurl and sweet and slightly earthy to sip.
 Whisking matcha slows you down and gives you a moment to pause or reflect.
 These are beneficial teas and great to add to your habits for the New Year.